Rural Enterprise Directory Scotland (REDS)

 Does my business need to be in the REDS directory to be eligible to participate?

-Yes, this is an integral part of the REDS project
+Yes, this is an integral part of how REDS supports the rural economy.

 What are the costs of participating in the REDS card scheme?

 If you can already accept credit/debit card payments, there are no additional costs of accepting REDS card payments.

 What are the benefits of participating in the REDS card scheme?

 Consumers given a REDS gift card will search out places they can spend it.
 This brings you new potential customers and helps build customer awareness of your business.
 Typically consumers spending REDS gift cards spend more than the value of the card, paying the balance by another means, bringing additional revenue to your business

 GrowBiz Enterprise Support